antor44/livestream_video/README.md

 **Q: Why does the beginning and end of the transcription often get lost?**

 A: This occurs because the application lacks a voice activity detection (VAD) system for splitting the audio during a silence.
 The current versions of the bash script segments sound files into chunks based on user-selected durations, this may lead to the truncation or deletion of words at the beginning and end of each chunk.
 The transcription AI, Whisper, uses a GPT2 model which is a version preceding OpenAI's ChatGPT.
 It aims to fill in gaps and address sound issues in order to accurately transcribe coherent words within context.
-This system works better when a larger Whisper model is chosen.
-Nonetheless, a VAD system is planned to be incorporated in the near future.
+This system performs better when a larger Whisper model is selected.
+It can work very well even when someone speaks very softly or inaudibly.
+However, there are occasions when it is not effective, so a VAD system is planned to be integrated in the near future.

 **Q: Sometimes the transcriptions are wrong or not appears, what could be the issue?**